-A later work [6] performed a concrete analysis of the reduction in [10] to determine whether it can be used to choose parameters for practical cryptosystems.
+A later work [8] performed a concrete analysis of the reduction in [13] to determine whether it can be used to choose parameters for practical cryptosystems.
 This required determining the tightness gap of the reduction in concrete terms as a function of n.
-It turned out that the tightness gap can indeed be very large casting doubt on the practical usefulness of the reduction in [10].
-For example, for n = 1024, it was argued that the tightness gap is about 2^{504} and so the worst-case to average-case reduction in [10] cannot be used to argue about the security of cryptosystems with lattice dimension n = 1024.
+It turned out that the tightness gap can indeed be very large casting doubt on the practical usefulness of the reduction in [13].
+For example, for n = 1024, it was argued that the tightness gap is about 2^{504} and so the worst-case to average-case reduction in [13] cannot be used to argue about the security of cryptosystems with lattice dimension n = 1024.

-The reduction in [10] is a cascade of three smaller reductions.
+The reduction in [13] is a cascade of three smaller reductions.
 The first reduction is from the Smallest Independent Vector Problem (SIVP) to the problem of Discrete Gaussing Sampling (DGS).
 The second reduction is from DGS to (search) LWE while the third reduction is from search-LWE to average case decisional LWE (DLWE{ac}).
 There is a further reduction from DLWE{ac} to that of breaking the cryptosystem.
 We ignore this reduction, since this depends on the actual cryptosystem.

-The second reduction, i.e., the one from DGS to LWE is the main contribution of [10].
+The second reduction, i.e., the one from DGS to LWE is the main contribution of [13].
 A key step in this reduction consists of verifying solutions to LWE.
 This verification is done using a statistical test.
-It has been argued in [10] that asymptotically the success probability of the statistical test is exponentially close to 1.
+It has been argued in [13] that asymptotically the success probability of the statistical test is exponentially close to 1.
 The statistical test is used many times in the entire reduction and the success probability of the statistical test determines the overall success probability of the complete reduction.
 We take a close look at the success probability of the statistical test.
 Using the standard Hoeffding inequality, we determine an upper bound on the error of the statistical test.
-This in turn leads to an expression for the success probability of the test and then to the success of the entire reduction.
+This in turn leads to a lower bound on the success probability of the test and then to a lower bound P_S on the success probability of the entire reduction.

 Considering concrete values of the lattice dimension provides very surprising results.
-For n from 2 to 187149, the overall tightness gap is determined almost entirely by the success probability of the statistical test and the number of oracle calls has a negligible effect on the tightness gap.
-The values of $1/P_S$ for n = 2 and n = 187149 are about 2^{2198} and $2^{2^{54}}$ respectively.
-Surprisingly, for n = 187150, the value of $1/P_S$ is essentially 1 and remains so for larger values of n.
-For $n \ge 187150$, the tightness gap is given by the number of oracles calls.
+For n from 2 to 350000, the upper bound G on the tightness gap is determined almost entirely by P_S and the number of oracle calls has a negligible effect.
+The values of $1/P_S$ for n=2 and n=350000 are about 2^{2164} and 2^{3281} respectively and reaches very large values (such as $2^{2^{81.34}}$ for n=50000) for intermediate values of n.
+For n=400000 or more, the value of $1/P_S$ becomes negligible and the value of G is given almost entirely by the number of oracle calls.

-The effect of the success probability of the statistical test on the tightness gap of the reduction in [10] was not considered in the earlier concrete analysis [6].
-Our analysis shows that for values of n of practical interest, the tightness gap is determined almost entirely by the success probability of the statistical test.
-While the concrete analysis [6] had pointed out that the tightness gap of the reduction in [10] can be quite large, it still held out the possibility that by choosing larger values of n, the reduction in [10] can be used to obtain concrete security guarantees.
-Our analysis, on the other hand, shows that the reduction in [10] cannot be used to obtain any meaningful practical security guarantee for values of n up to 187149.
+The effect of the success probability of the statistical test on the tightness gap of the reduction in [13] was not considered in the earlier concrete analysis [8].
+Our analysis shows that for values of n of practical interest, the value of G is determined almost entirely by the success probability of the statistical test.
+While the concrete analysis [8] had pointed out that the tightness gap of the reduction in [13] can be quite large, it still held out the possibility that by choosing larger values of n, the reduction in [13] can be used to obtain concrete security guarantees.
+Our analysis, on the other hand, shows that if the upper bound G is the actual tightness gap, then the reduction in [13] cannot be used to obtain any meaningful practical security guarantee for values of n up to about 350000.